 About the program

-headspace Osborne Park is a FREE health service for young people aged 12-25 and their families who are going through a tough time. headspace assists young people and their families with:
+headspace Osborne Park is a FREE health service that provides support to young people aged 12-25 and their families. headspace assists young people and their families with:

 Support is also available for parents, carers and siblings of young people engaged with headspace Osborne Park who are experiencing a mental health issue or an issue that is affecting their family or relationships.
 Support for families may include psycho-education, guidance through a difficult time, information about managing a crisis and ongoing counselling for family members.

 Online and telephone support is available for young people and their families by accessing www.eheadspace.org.au.

 Black Swan Health Limited is the lead agency for headspace Osborne Park.

 Please note: headspace Osborne Park is not an acute mental health service.
 If you have any immediate concern for either yourself or the safety of a young person, please contact emergency services, or dial 000 in an emergency.